spotinst/help/src/docs/ocean/ocean-aks-cloud-cluster-overview.md

 This tab displays:

-* Number of Scaled-down nodes:
+* Number of scaled-down nodes:
 * Resource savings from bin packing in the following units:
   * CPU resources saved in vCPU.
   * Memory resources saved in GiB.